KLM Emotional Support Animal Policy

 The best way to ensure your pet or service animal can travel with you is to start the process early, informing the airline of your intentions and asking them about the needed documentation.

-The fact of the matter is flying is complicated, and the first concern of KLM airlines is to keep passengers safe and calm during the flight.
+The fact of the matter is flying is complicated, and the first concern of KLM Airlines is to keep passengers safe, healthy, and calm during flights.
 Subsequently, there are restrictions the airline has that might prohibit some service animals and pets from traveling in the cabin.

 For example, some cities might require that animals arrive as air cargo, although most cities accept service animals that travel directly with the passenger.
 Always check your departure and arrival embassy rules on pets and service animals before traveling.